 I would highly recommend this expansion pack – Continuing Corruption, not only does it add the commodity cards and a couple of new characters, it also enhances some of the components used for play replacing some card shuffling for dice rolls as an example.

-I appreciate that both of these games can be quite hard to get hold of now.
+I appreciate that all of these games can be quite hard to get hold of now.
 I have featured some related games below that may still wet your appetite for financial based tabletop fun.

 This page contains product affiliate links and ads provided by Amazon Inc and Alphabet Inc.